 4. Myth: Teaching kids to suppress one tic will trigger more or different tics.

 Fact: Research has found that when kids successfully suppress their tics, they don’t experience an increase in tics.
-One study even found that after the suppression condition, tics decreased by 17 percent when compared to the baseline.
+One

 Research also has shown that treating one type of tic does not increase other types.
 In this study kids received treatment for vocal tics, while motor tics were left untreated.
 The motor tics did not increase.
 In fact, there was actually a 26 percent decrease in motor tics.